jamiewilson/jamiewilson/README.md

-# Design&Code
+# Hello, I'm Jamie.

-### Hello, I'm Jamie.
-I work at the intersection of design & code.
+### I work at the intersection of design & code.
 Formerly at Twilio.
 Currently freelancing, building iOS apps, and tinkering on new personal projects.

 A selection of my personal projects include: